Page 22 - RV Yukon

 As well as being a living community,

-Dawson City is a National Historic
+Dawson City is a National Historic Site,

-Site, protected for the benefit,
+protected for the benefit, education,

-education, and enjoyment of this
+and enjoyment of this and future

-and future generations by Parks
+generations by Parks Canada Agency.

 Among the 17 historically significant